joaodinizaraujo/joaodinizaraujo/README.md

 <h2 align="left">Hi!
-My name is João Victor Diniz.
+My name is João Diniz Araujo.
 I was born in 2008 in Sao Paulo, Brazil!<br/>I study systems development at J&F Institute.
 I work at JBS as a back-end and RPA developer.</h2>

 ###